 Canada is among the OECD countries that spend the most on health care.
-Ottawa’s health care transfers to the provinces have doubled since 2006, from $20 billion to $40 billion in 2019-20, with nothing to show for it.
+Ottawa’s health care transfers to the provinces have more than doubled since 2006, from $20 billion to $43 billion in 2021-22, with nothing to show for it.

 The fundamental problem is that we are the only developed country where the government has a monopoly on medically required care.
 All other OECD countries have mixed private-public systems and (with the exception of the United States) universal systems that guarantee citizens equal access.